-On completion of this course students will be able to meet or exceed the following:
+On completion of this course, students will be able to

-- Demonstrate ongoing professional accountability and responsibility for one’s own learning and performance evaluations throughout the course; and
+- demonstrate professional accountability and responsibility for one's own learning and performance evaluations throughout the course; and

-- use relevant nursing knowledge and research findings in assessing, planning and evaluating information to provide evidence-based care to acutely and chronically ill adults and their families.
+- use relevant nursing knowledge and research findings in assessing, planning, and evaluating information to provide evidence-based care to acutely and chronically ill adults and their families.

-- Unit 3: Hematology and Immunology Health Alterations
+- Unit 2: Hematology, Immunology, and Oncology Health Alterations

-- Unit 5: Mobility Related Health Alterations and Protective Issues
+- Unit 4: Cardiac and Peripheral Vascular Related Health Alterations

-- Unit 6: Cardiac and Vascular Related Health Alterations
+- Unit 5: Musculoskeletal and Integumentary Health Alterations

-- Unit 7: Neurology Related Health Alterations: Cognition, Perception and Sensation
+- Unit 6: Neurology Related Health Alterations: Cognition, Perception, and Sensation

-- Unit 8: Genitourinary and Gastrointestinal System Health Alterations
+- Unit 7: Genitourinary and Gastrointestinal Health Alterations

-- Unit 9: Metabolism and Nutritional Related Health Alterations
+- Unit 8: Metabolic and Endocrine Health Alterations

-To receive credit for NURS 400, you must complete and submit all of the required assignments and achieve an overall grade of at least C (64 percent).
+To receive credit for NURS 400, you must complete and submit all the required assignments and achieve an overall grade of at least C (64 percent).
 You must also achieve a grade of at least 64% in both the mid-term exam and final exam to complete the course.
-Written submissions must follow the most current edition of the Publication Manual by the American Psychological Association.
+Written submissions must follow the most current edition of the Publication Manual by the American Psychological Association ll.: